PeterYHChen/nlp-assignments/assignment-6/README.txt

         java -cp maxent-3.0.0.jar:trove.jar:.
 MEtag CONLL_test.enhanced MEModel response.name

 2) Below are all the feature set that I tried and results.
-The best result I got is F1=
+The best result I got is F1=76.87, and using chunkTag would have nagative effect on the results.
+      Features: token, posTag, nameTag, (preToken, nextToken)

+              49686 out of 51578 tags correct
+                accuracy: 96.33
+              5917 groups in key
+              6015 groups in response
+              4586 correct groups
+                precision: 76.24
+                recall:    77.51
+                F1:        76.87

 ---- Features: token, posTag, chunkTag, nameTag, (preToken, nextToken), (prePosTag, nextPosTag), (preChunkTag, nextChunkTag)
----- Without common name list

         49456 out of 51578 tags correct
           accuracy: 95.89